nholtz/sanal-book/content/text/virtualdisplacements/introduction.md

 against vertical displacement at $a$.

 Deflection amounts are shown.
 Although the rotation is unitless, the member lengths are not.
-Therefore the displacements on the deflected shape have units in this example, whereas in the above three examples all displacements were unitless.
+Therefore the displacements on the deflected shape all have units.

 <div class="admonition important">
 When displacements are calculated from rotations, the displacements will have